Maximum likelihood estimation for mechanistic network models: Results

 Results for the HuRI graph and subgraphs are in Table \ref{table:huri}.
 Results for the STRING graphs are in Table \ref{table:string}.
-The subgraph induced by sampling 10\% of the nodes from HuRI uniformly at random is in Figure \ref{figure:synth}(A).
+The subgraph induced by sampling 10\% of the nodes from HuRI uniformly at random is in Figure \ref{figure:synth}(a).
 There appears to be one large component and many isolated nodes.
 The color of each node corresponds to the estimated order in which that node entered the graph.
 The nodes at the center of the large component are estimated to be the oldest, and the isolated nodes are estimated to be the newest.
 The correlation between the estimated order in which a node entered the graph and its degree is -0.613 (p $< 10^{-15}$), meaning early nodes have high degree and recent nodes have low degree.

-The DMC graph generated with $q_m$ and $q_c$ equal to the corresponding estimates from the graph in Figure \ref{figure:synth}(A) is in Figure \ref{figure:synth}(B).
+The DMC graph generated with $q_m$ and $q_c$ equal to the corresponding estimates from the graph in Figure \ref{figure:synth}(a) is in Figure \ref{figure:synth}(b).
 There are many medium-sized components and many isolated nodes.
 The color of each node corresponds to the true order in which that node entered the graph.
 Old and recent nodes are evenly distributed among the medium-sized components and isolated nodes.
-The correlation between the true order in which a node entered the graph and its degree is -0.078 (p $= 0.03$), meaning early nodes have high degree and recent nodes have low degree.
+The correlation between the true order in which a node entered the graph and its degree is -0.078 (p $= 0.03$), meaning early nodes have high degree and recent nodes have low degree, although the correlation is weak.

-Figure \ref{figure:synth}(C) contains the degree distributions for the graphs in \ref{figure:synth}(A) and \ref{figure:synth}(B).
+Figure \ref{figure:synth}(c) contains the degree distributions for the graphs in \ref{figure:synth}(a) and \ref{figure:synth}(b).
 The observed graph has more nodes of higher degree.

-Figure \ref{figure:synth}(D) is the same as Figure \ref{figure:synth}(B), except with node color corresponding to the estimated order in which the node entered the graph.
+Figure \ref{figure:synth}(d) is the same as Figure \ref{figure:synth}(b), except with node color corresponding to the estimated order in which the node entered the graph.
 Here, we use the estimated order used to calculate the Strict Kendall's $\tau$, i.e., we assume that the algorithm cannot tell which node in a pair is the anchor node and which is the new node and thus removes one at random in the deconstruction process.
 The Strict Kendall's $\tau$ for this estimated order is 0.016.
 The correlation between the estimated order in which a node entered the graph and its degree is -0.759 (p $< 10^{-15}$), meaning early nodes have high degree and recent nodes have low degree.
+Similar plots, but for the four STRING organisms, are in the Supplemental Materials.